ARCTraining/hpc2-software/book/course/containers.md

 Apptainer was born.
 Apptainer has been developed from Singularity, and we'll only be looking at Apptainer in this course, but much of what's listed will equally apply to Singularity.
-Whilst there remains a community edition of Singularity, we'll only be looking at Apptainer, but have tended to use the `singularity` command line, which is still provided for backwards compatibility.
-Anywhere we use the `singularity` command, you could instead use `apptainer`, unless you're using an older install of singularity, where only `singularity` will work.
+Whilst there remains a community edition of Singularity, we'll only be looking at Apptainer.
+Singularity provides a `singularity` command instead of `apptainer`, which mostly behaves the same.
+Apptainer provides both for backwards compatibility.

 ## Example of running a container